Skip to content

 sudo make install

-jai must run as root (it uses unshare and various privileged file system and mount-related syscalls), so will be installed setuid root.
+Note that jai must run as root (it uses unshare and various privileged file system and mount-related syscalls), so it gets installed setuid root.
 If you do not want to install it setuid root, you can install it manually and run it with sudo.

 bash